Skip to main content

 For a health-contingent wellness program to be permissible, it must be “reasonably designed to promote health or prevent disease.”
 This means the program cannot be a subterfuge for discrimination or simply a mechanism for shifting costs.
 A critical component of this reasonable design is the availability of an alternative standard.

 If you have a medical condition that makes it unreasonably difficult or medically inadvisable for you to meet the program’s initial standard, your employer must provide a reasonable alternative.
 For instance, if the program requires you to walk a certain distance but you have a mobility impairment, an alternative, such as a different physical activity or a health education program, must be made available.
-This disabilities or other health challenges are not unfairly penalized.
+This ensures that individuals with disabilities or other health challenges are not unfairly penalized.

 The law mandates that health-contingent wellness programs offer a reasonable alternative standard for individuals who cannot meet the primary goal due to a medical condition.